AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/write-a-hookscript.md

 ### Add an incremental copy of otio file to backup folder

-Example of a post adapter write hook
+Example of a post adapter write hook that creates a timestamped copy of newly written file in a hidden "incremental" folder

 ```python
 import os